Earthquake-resistant structures: Earthquake shelter

 One Japanese construction company has developed a six-foot cubical shelter, presented as an alternative to earthquake-proofing an entire building.

 Concurrent shake-table testing

-Concurrent shake-table testing of two or more building models is a vivid, persuasive and effective way to validate earthquake engineering solutions experimentally.
+Concurrent shake-table testing of two or more building models is an effective way to validate earthquake engineering solutions experimentally.

 Thus, two wooden houses built before adoption of the 1981 Japanese Building Code were moved to E-Defense for testing.
 One house was reinforced to enhance its seismic resistance, while the other one was not.
 These two models were set on E-Defense platform and tested simultaneously.